 Now, imagine there is an outdated website which does a poor job of highlighting the value of the business to its customers.
 This same website also carries very few positive online reviews to provide credibility from clients.
 How likely is it that the consumer will be interested in choosing that provider over a competitor with an impressive website?

 “Word-of-mouse” is much faster and stronger than word-of-mouth.
 Research has shown that word-of-mouse via social media travels six times wider than traditional word-of-mouth.
 In another words, it can overshadow the word-of-mouth approach pretty quickly.
-Here is an example: Jane (in her 40s or 50s) asks a friend, Larry, in person and also posts the same question on Facebook regarding whether anyone knows a good real estate agent.
+Here is an example: Jane (in her 40s) asks a friend, Larry, in person and also posts the same question on Facebook regarding whether anyone knows a good real estate agent.
 Before Larry has finished writing down the contact information of a provider, Jane is already seeing notifications from her friends on Facebook, which can be something like this:

 David H: Jane, contact Tom Righton, he is a pretty good realtor.
 It was very easy to work with him when I sold my house.